engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 }
 ```

-Great, I'm deploying the contract to test the new function.
+We deploys the contract to test the new function.
 So I'm calling the setBytesArrays function.

 The transaction was successfully mined and I want to see the values of b1, b2 and b3.